Case study – spinning out a business

-Gannons was approached by two brothers (Peter and John) who ran a recruiting business (Recruitment Ltd) but were also diversifying into recruitment software.
+Gannons was approached by two brothers who ran a recruiting business but were also diversifying into recruitment software.

 We recommended that we follow the route of a “capital reduction demerger” as this allowed the directors and shareholders to split their businesses into separate recruitment and software businesses in a tax neutral way and be operated independently.
-Hence Software Ltd was set up.
 It is a good deal for the shareholders because they are effectively transferring shares and becoming shareholders in two businesses without:

 - paying any stamp duty, which is normally paid when shares are transferred; nor

 - paying capital gains tax on the creation of assets in the form of two businesses.

 The capital reduction demerger route required shareholder approval and a solvency statement.
 In our case the directors had no concerns about insolvency.

 We implemented a share for share exchange to place a company with a high share capital at the top of the group.
 The result was that this new company, Recruitment Holdco Ltd, had share capital equal to the market value of the existing group.

 HMRC clearance for the holdco